cvanbreda91/delta-duckie/output/README.md

 * [Questions](#Questions)

 ## Installation
-Install the inquirer and replace-in-file modules from npm
+fff

 ## Useage
-for free use only
+ffff

 ## How to Contribute
-please email me
+fff

 ## License
-Copyright (c) 2022 cvanbreda91
+Copyright (c) 2022 ffff

       Permission to use, copy, modify, and distribute this software for any purpose with or without fee is hereby granted, provided that the above